London Air Travel » British Airways » BA100 »

 After the failure of the USAir partnership, BA turned again to its larger US rival American Airlines.

-However, it took a long time for BA and American to secure regulatory approval for a joint-venture.
+It took a long time for BA and American to secure regulatory approval for a joint-venture.

 In 1999, a three year long effort by BA and American to secure regulatory approval for a joint-venture proved futile.
 In 2002, BA and American balked at US regulator demands to hand-over 224 weekly take off and landing slots to new competitors.

 This was due to the liberalisation of the EU-US transatlantic market in 2008 and the rescinding of the Bermuda II treaty which restricted access to Heathrow to American, BA, United Airlines and Virgin Atlantic.
+This also allowed BA to move services to Atlanta, Dallas / Fort Worth and Houston from Gatwick to Heathrow.

 Although many BA frequent flyers questioned the merits of the airline partnering with an airline that did used to have a significantly inferior in-flight product to BA, American has made significant investments to renew its fleet and upgrade its aircraft, particularly in business class and with the introduction of premium economy.